cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-event-broker-cdc/README.md

 #### Connection Attributes

 You don't need to provide Connections Attributes when using the Cinchy CDC Stream Source.
-However if you inputting your configuration via the Listener Config table, rather than through the Connections UI, you cannot leave the field blank.
+However if you inputting your configuration via the Listener Config table, rather than through the Connections UI, you can't leave the field blank.
 Instead, insert the below text into the column:

 ```
 {}